Skip to main content

 Steps:

-1. Form a circle facing outwards with half of the group
+1. Form a circle facing outwards with half of the group.

 2. Form a circle around them with the rest of the participants facing

 inwards.
-Each participant should now have someone facing them
+Each participant should now have someone facing them.

-3. Give a minute to each pair facing each other to shake hands and find
+3. Give a minute to each pair facing each other to shake hands and find out 3 memorable facts about each other.

 4. The outward circle should then move clockwise and the same

-introductions take place with their new pair
+introductions take place with their new pair.

-5. This cycle continues until the members in the outer circle reach their
+5. This cycle continues until the members in the outer circle reach their starting point.

 Name: Dominoes